top of page

 Search

-4 Key Stages You as a Homeowner Should Know When Extending Your Property!
+4 Key Stages a Homeowner Should Know When Extending.

-If you are considering extending your home please contact me for advice, no obligation.
-I would be more than happy to offer you my initial advice.
-The following guide will provide you with a basic understanding of the 4 key stages every homeowner should know when extending.
+If you're considering extending your home, or converting your attic space, don't hesitate to contact me.
+I am happy to offer you my initial advice without any obligation.
+The forthcoming guide will provide you with an understanding of the four key stages every homeowner should be aware of when extending a home.

 Domestic extension by GT Building Design incorporating a new Garden Room, Utility and sheltered Patio.

-Initially to help me get a better understanding of your home and your wishes it would be very helpful if you could provide the following information, we can then discuss and I can advise you of my fees for helping you with your extension.
+To gain a clearer understanding of your home and your wishes, it would be beneficial if you could provide the following information.
+We can then discuss and I will confirm my fees for my architectural services.

-• Provide a basic summary of what you wish to achieve by extending, a wish-list.
+• Provide a basic summary of your goals.

-• If you have any existing drawings of your home that would be very helpful, email them to me.
-An Estate Agent may have prepared basic plans for instance or Building Control may have drawings from a previous application.
+• If you have any existing drawings of your home, please email them to me.
+Basic plans may have been prepared by an Estate Agent, or Building Control might have drawings from a previous application.

 Your address will help me initially view your property, the garden space you have and the street view is very helpful to gain a quick understanding of your current home.

-When I have a better understanding of your project and your ideas, I will email you a Fee Quotation which will include my fees, stages and clarify any additional expenses that may be necessary on your project.
+After understanding the specifics of your project and your ideas, I will email you my Fee Proposal.
+This letter will detail my fees, the various stages involved, and any possible additional costs.

-As an example, additional expenses may include the following: (Varies on each project)
+Additional costs might include the following: (Can vary on each project)

-• Quantity Surveyors Estimate (£150 - £300) You may prefer to obtain a construction cost estimate from the design drawings before submitting a Planning Application.
-(A builder will not charge to provide an estimate)
+• Builders estimate (no charge) or Quantity Surveyors estimate (£150 - £300).
+You might want a construction cost estimate from the design drawings before proceeding to the next stage.

-• Structural Engineers Fee (Payable to Engineer if structural calculations are necessary)
+• Structural Engineers Fee (Payable to an Engineer if structural calculations are required)

 • Planning Application Fee (Payable to your local Council £327.00)

-• Building Control Plan and Inspection Fees (Payable to your local Council – varies and will be confirmed)
+• Building Control Plan and Inspection Fees (Payable to your local Council – varies, and I will confirm; estimate £250 - £350 for an extension)

-• SAP Energy Calculations (Payable to others, approx. £150, your Council may request this)
+• SAP Energy Calculations.
+Payable to others (approx. £150), and your Council may request this.

-• Large Scale Vector from Ordnance Survey (£57.00) to prepare Site Location Plan.
-(Required by both Planning & Building Control)
+• Large Scale Vector from Ordnance Survey (£60.00) to prepare Site Location and Block Plans (Required by both the Planning Service & Building Control)

 STAGE 1: MEASURED SURVEY & PREPARING EXISTING DRAWING

-If you accept my written quotation I will carry out a measured survey of your home.
-This generally takes 2-3 hours.
-I will then produce existing plans and elevations using the latest CAD software.
+Once my written Architectural Fee Proposal is accepted by you, I will carry out a detailed measured survey of your home, usually taking 2-3 hours.
+Following this, I will produce existing plans and elevations using the latest CAD software.

-A typical measured survey drawn by hand with measurements recorded, this would also include heights.
+A typical measured survey drawn by hand with measurements recorded, this would also include, elevations and heights.

-Typical drawing of an existing home prepared using the latest CAD software.
+Typical drawing of an existing home prepared by me using the latest CAD software.

 STAGE 2: DESIGN PROPOSALS

-I will ask you to email me through your "Wish List".
-Ideally this would include your maximum budget, your must have's and what you would like if your budget allows (non-essentials).
-Based on your wish list I will then prepare initial design proposals to begin our discussions.
+I will ask you to email me your wish list, your maximum budget, must-haves, and would-like items (non-essential items) if space and budget allows.
+Your wish list will serve as a basis for me to develop the initial design proposals and begin our discussions.

 If you can prepare a "Wish List" for me that would be great

-Often there are many ways to extend a home and the first option can be tweaked to meet your needs.
-On other occasions a second and third option is needed.
-Be assured that options can be easily tweaked or changed and we can keep working together until we have the option that you love ❤️
+There are often several ways to extend a home, with the first option being adaptable to fit your needs.
+Sometimes, additional options may be necessary.
+Rest assured that options can be altered or replaced, and we can keep working together until we find the ideal solution for you. ❤️

-Note: At the completion of Stage 2 (Design Proposals) you may wish to obtain a construction estimate from a Builder and they would normally not charge for this.
-If needs be a Quantity Surveyor can also provide an estimate and will charge around £150 - £300.
+Once Stage 2 (Design Proposals) is complete, you might want to get a construction estimate from a Builder, usually provided for free.
+If needed, a Quantity Surveyor can also give an estimate for a fee between £150 and £300.

 STAGE 3: PLANNING APPLICATION

-A certificate of Lawful Development is mainly used where a small extension falls within permitted development rights.
-This type of application requires the same amount of time and drawings to prepare but it has it's limitations on what you can and cannot do, it’s restrictive.
+A Certificate of Lawful Development is typically used for small extensions that fall within permitted development rights.
+This application requires the same amount of time and preparation of drawings but has limitations on what can and cannot be done; it’s restrictive.

-I will prepare the planning application documents including existing and proposed plans / elevations, existing and proposed block plans, a Householders Design Statement (if required) together with a Site Location Plan.
+I will prepare the planning application documents, including existing and proposed plans / elevations, existing and proposed block plans, a Householders Design Statement (if necessary), along with a Site Location Plan.

-I will submit and administer a planning application on your behalf and liaise with the Planning Service throughout.
-Once submitted a Planning Application for an extension often takes around 3 months or more.
+I will submit and manage a planning application on your behalf and communicate with the Planning Service throughout the process.
+Once submitted, a Planning Application for an extension typically takes around 2 to 3 months.

 Typical Planning Application drawing showing existing and proposed plans and elevations.